 Business Administration – Students take courses in marketing, management, finance and accounting.
 They are prepared for a variety of careers, including starting their own business.

-Management – Students learn to lead people and plan projects.
+Management – Students learn to lead people and manage projects.
 They are prepared for a wide variety of careers in business, nonprofits or government service.

 Marketing – Students study consumer needs and learn to position a product or service in the marketplace.
 They pursue careers in advertising or sales.

-Music Industry Business – Students develop specific knowledge and skills required for effective business careers in the music industry and related fields.
+Music Industry Business – Students examine current industry trends, effective artist management, audio technology and music business.
+They are prepared to pursue careers in the music industry and related fields.

 All business students work in an internship experience in their junior or senior year in which they apply business theory to a real workplace and build their own professional network.

-Northwest University’s Business Programs are accredited by the Accreditation Council of Business Schools and Programs.
-Accreditation standards are modeled on the Baldrige National Quality Program.
+Northwest University’s Business Programs are accredited by the Accreditation Council for Business Schools and Programs.
+Accreditation standards are based on the Baldrige National Quality Program.
 Employers find value in knowing that Northwest University uses the same standards as those used by other organizations to recognize excellence.

 International Study Tour

-All business majors participate in a foreign study tour to study the dynamics of international business on location.
+All business majors participate in a study tour to explore the dynamics of international business on location.
 Previous tours have gone to Prague, China and Japan.
 A course fee will cover transportation, lodging and some meals.
 The course is required for the junior year.